xieyuheng/inner/source/_posts/note/category-theory/category-theory-for-programmers.md

 Let's talk about category theory in a really wild area, push the view of category theory to as far as we can.

+Every time we see mappings or arrows, we ask can we compose them.

+- **[Xie]** We try hard to observe pattern of structures.

-Enriched the structure of category to bicategory.
+We enriched the structure of category to bicategory.

 ## I 10.1 Monads